Vyxal/Vyxal/documentation/Advanced Features/Records and Extensions.md

 members are typically a bad idea.
 It doesn't have the same meaning as `#!` for constants, but the `!` was appropriate to signify the danger of public members.

-Members without a default value will be set from the stack when the object is created.
+Members without a default value will be set from the stack when the record is created.

-## Using Objects
+## Using Records

-To create a new object:
+To create a new record:

 ```
-#$ObjectName Ė
+#$RecordName Ė
 ```

-Defining an object creates a variable with the same name as the object.
-This pushes a constructor for the object onto the stack.
-The `Ė` element calls the constructor and pushes the created object onto the stack.
+Defining a record creates a variable with the same name as the record.
+This pushes a constructor for the record onto the stack.
+The `Ė` element calls the constructor and pushes the created record onto the stack.
 This is analogous to calling a function, which is intentional - there's no need for a `new` keyword when you can just call the constructor in a similar way to a function.

-To access a member of an object:
+To access a member of a record:

 ```
-## Assuming the object is on the stack
+## Assuming the record is on the stack
 "memberName" «
 ```

 This pushes the value of the member onto the stack.
 If the member is a private member, this will fail, unless inside an extension method.

-To set a member of an object:
+To set a member of a record:

 ```
-## Assuming the object is on the stack
+## Assuming the record is on the stack
 "memberName" <value> ŀ
 ```